As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 interdigital cyst on dog paw

-Cyst on a dog’s paw
+Interdigital cyst on a dog’s paw

 2. Foreign body

+Your dog’s feet go almost everywhere!
+This gives grass seeds, thorns, and thistle stickers an easy route to get into them and cause problems.
 Once foreign bodies make their way into the skin between a dog’s toes or into the foot pad, they’re free to set up a nasty inflammatory reaction complete with redness, swelling, and heat.
-These lumps will cause a dog to lick and chew their feet and may start to ooze thick, colored discharge.

 cancerous lump or growth on a dog's paw